Camineet/JavaScript-Unit-Testing/README.md

 librariesOOO
 ------------

 This function loads libraries with dependencies and can accommodate declarations of libraries even if the definitions of their dependencies have yet to be performed.
-The name of the function ```librariesOOO``` is short for libraries out of order.
+The name of the function ```librariesOOO``` is short for libraries-out-of-order.
 The tests first declare a library with dependencies that have yet to be defined.
 But instead of halting with an error, the function makes note of the dependencies that have yet to be defined.
 When those dependencies are finally defined, the function identifies this event and proceeds to create the library with the one or more previously undefined dependencies.

 Video Preview
 -------------